learn-co-curriculum/csc-weekly-activity-for-cybersecurity/README.md

 # Career Services Commitment - Cybersecurity Weekly Job Search Activity

-Diana Test James Test The [Career Services Commitment](https://flatironschool.com/career-services-commitment/) outlines a set of weekly job search activity that graduates must fulfill in order to remain eligible for Flatiron’s Money-Back Guarantee (please see the [Terms of Service](https://learn.co/tos) you acknowledged upon enrollment for full eligibility requirements).
+The [Career Services Commitment](https://flatironschool.com/career-services-commitment/) outlines a set of weekly job search activity that graduates must fulfill in order to remain eligible for Flatiron’s Money-Back Guarantee (please see the [Terms of Service](https://learn.co/tos) you acknowledged upon enrollment for full eligibility requirements).
 What does weekly job search activity mean, and what does it consist of?
 We have outlined specific activities that will help you to stay on track, source opportunities, and spend your time effectively to help you move closer to your goal of getting a job.

 Since we opened our doors in 2012, we have had the opportunity to guide over 1,500 graduates through job searches — and see what students did to land themselves jobs.
 We have thought carefully about how to guide our students to be proactive and successful in their job search, by outlining specific activities that successful students did to facilitate their job offers.
 This information helped us to craft the Career Services Commitment, which includes requirements for specific activities we ask students to engage in every week they are job-seeking.
 Those include:

 - *Make contact with at least eight (8) individuals, verified by first, last name and title, at prospective employers within your field of study with respect to the Money-Back Guarantee Qualifying Program (recording evidence of such contact to be furnished upon request by Flatiron School) and update your job-search tracking tool with a written summary of all such job search activities*
 - *Post at least one (1) written or video blog post (containing your original thoughts and ideas, providing all appropriate citations and references to third-party content from other sources), focused on a topic in your field of study with respect to the Money-Back Guarantee Qualifying Program, on a public URL that can be verified by Flatiron School*
-- *For students enrolled in a course in the software engineering or data science fields of study, post at least 5 GitHub contributions per week to your public GitHub profile*
+- *For students enrolled in a course in the cybersecurity analytics field of study, you must complete 2 levels of the Over The Wire - Bandit challenge per week.
+Once complete with all levels of Bandit, you must complete 1 level per week of Over The Wire - Leviathan.
+At the completion of each level, provide a screen grab of the successful completion notification from the Over The Wire website to Flatiron School for review.*
-- *For students enrolled in a course in the design field of study, you must either (i) complete one (1) extra credit assignment from your curriculum each week, (ii) complete three (3) modules in the track outside your specialization each week, or (iii) start one (1) design challenge from one of the approved web pages each week*
+- *For students enrolled in a course in the cybersecurity engineering field of study, you must complete 1 level of the Over The Wire - Leviathan challenge per week.
+Once complete with all levels of Leviathan, you must complete 1 level of the following Over The Wire challenges per week in this order: Narnia, Behemoth & Utumno.
+At the completion of each level, provide a screen grab of the successful completion notification from the Over The Wire website to Flatiron School for review.*

 Let’s dive deeper into each of these activities...

 ## Make Contact with 8 Specific People
-**(Software Engineering, Data Science, and UX/UI Design students)**
+**(Cybersecurity Analytics and Cybersecurity Engineering students)**

 View our [Career Services Commitment Contact Guidelines](https://docs.google.com/document/d/1T6VCXuPuZBdB0mCnYtBc6-3YiVLIYxxtce1f2KUHZ8I/edit?usp=sharing) to understand what does and doesn't count as 'contacts'.